Artificial Intelligence for Science in Quantum, Atomistic, and Continuum Systems: Conclusion

 X.F. is supported by the MIT-GIST collaboration.

 N.G and S.G. are Funded by the Federal Ministry of Education and Research (BMBF) and the Free State of Bavaria under the Excellence Strategy of the Federal Government and the Länder.

 H.J. acknowledges support from the Molecule Maker Lab Institute: an AI research institute program supported by NSF under award No. 2019897 and No. 2034562.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.
+H.J. is also supported by DOE Center for Advanced Bioenergy and Bioproducts Innovation U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research under Award Number DE-SC0018420.

 C.K.J. was supported by the A*STAR Singapore National Science Scholarship (PhD).
 SVM was supported by the UKRI Centre for Doctoral Training in Application of Artificial Intelligence to the study of Environmental Risks (EP/S022961/1).